DGuilherme/AAUTIA2/README.md

 ## Technology

-In this project, we are using [Gensim](https://radimrehurek.com/gensim/) Library, in particular, the Doc2vec model to analyse each patent regarding its title and abstract.
+In this project, we are using [Gensim](https://radimrehurek.com/gensim/) Library, in particular, the Doc2vec model to analyze each patent regarding its title and abstract.

 # Table of contents
 | Folder      | Description                                 |